 That’s why you have to customize your approach by uncovering buyer personas and targeting each one differently.

-These personas are fictional descriptions of your target customers based on their behavior, motivations, age, concerns, demographic data, and more.
+These personas are fictional descriptions of your target customers based on their behavior, motivations, age, spending habits, concerns, demographic location, and more.

-This is important because a whopping 71% of companies that exceed revenue/lead goals say they have documented buyer personas.
+This is important because 71% of companies that exceed revenue/lead goals say they have documented buyer personas.

-The first step to creating buyer personas is to create a list of who they might be.
-Once you’ve done this, identify buyer personas that have similar needs and then merge similar ones together.
+The first step to creating buyer personas is to create a list of who you want to target and why.
+Once you’ve done this, identify buyer personas that have similar needs and then merge similar personas together.

-Then, prioritize each persona based on factors such as the size of the persona group or the impact of the group’s decision to purchase.
+Then, prioritize each persona based on factors such as the size of the persona group or the likelihood of the group’s decision to purchase.

-You’ve also got to determine your unique selling proposition, which is commonly referred to as your USP.
+The next step is to determine your unique selling proposition, commonly referred to as your USP.

 Your company’s USP is what makes your brand and the products or services you sell stand out from the crowd.

-If you don’t sell customers on a USP, you’ll have a difficult time winning them over against the competition.
+If you don’t sell customers on your USP, you’ll have a difficult time winning them over against the competition.

 A real-life example of a USP in action is pizza chain Papa John’s popular tagline: “Better ingredients.
 Better pizza.”